Etaf Al-Sawi

 Etaf Nabeel Al-Sawi (عطاف نبيل الصاوي; born 8 January 2003) is a Palestinian women's international footballer who plays as a midfielder for Al-Nassr and the Palestine national football team.

 Early life

-Al-Sawi was born to Nabeel Al-Sawi a Palestinian-Jordanian, who was her first football coach.
+Al-Sawi was born to Nabeel Al-Sawi, a Palestinian-Jordanian, who was her first football coach.

 Club career

 Football

-Al-Sawi played for Saudi Arabian side Al Nassr, where she was described as "succeeded in winning the Women’s Premier League title in its first edition.
+Al-Sawi played for the Saudi Arabian side Al Nassr, where she was described as having "succeeded in winning the Women’s Premier League title in its first edition.
 She was one of the team’s most prominent stars, as she presented an amazing performance in which she demonstrated her football talent".

 Futsal

 Al-Sawi played futsal in Bahrain, helping the club win the league.

 International career

-In April 2023, Al-Sawi got her first call-up to the senior Palestinian women's team to participate in a double friendly match against Saudi Arabia.
-On May 2, 2023, Al-Sawi announced on her Instagram that she withdrew from the team for personal reasons and expressed her intention to represent Palestine in the future.
+In April 2023, Al-Sawi got her first call-up to the senior Palestinian women's team to participate in two friendly matches against Saudi Arabia.
+On May 2, 2023, Al-Sawi announced on her Instagram that she had withdrawn from the team for personal reasons and expressed her intention to represent Palestine in the future.